Kaufman County DWI Guide

 Critical Deadlines

-• License Suspension Timeline: If you don't request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case.
-A first-time DUI offense can result in a license suspension of up to one year.
+• License Suspension Timeline: If you do not request an ALR hearing, or if you lose the hearing, your driver's license will be suspended, the length of which varies based on the circumstances.

 Local Resources